Who We Are

 We support families seeking alternative education where children’s need for movement, play, and freedom to explore are revered as the foundation upon which lifelong learning dispositions are built.

-A working farm and a living lab school: We fight climate change through regenerative agricultural practices and spend our days working and playing outdoors in (almost) all weather.
+A working farm and a living lab school: We fight climate change through regenerative agricultural practices and spend our days working and playing outdoors in all weather (with a few rare exceptions!).

 We cultivate an edible school garden and steward animals as part of our daily rhythm, weaving these experiences and responsibilities into meaningful, hands-on learning.

-We host a license-exempt, cooperative nature school for children ages 2–8, along with afternoon classes and seasonal camps for ages 3–6 and 7–12.
+We host a cooperative playgroup for children ages 2–4, alongside a morning program for homeschoolers.
+We also offer afternoon classes and seasonal camps for ages 4-11.

-We also support grown-ups in learning and growing alongside their children—cultivating a community of shared discovery, reflective practice, and collective care.
+We also support grown-ups in learning and growing alongside their children.
+We aim to cultivate a community of shared discovery, reflective practice, and collective care.

 Our Curricular Pillars